opentorah/opentorah/docbook/README.md

   // names get replaced with configured values in DocBook documents

   cssFile = "main"
-  // defaults to "docBook"; .css is assumed
+  // defaults to "docBook"; .css extension is assumed

   epubEmbeddedFonts = [ "Liberation Sans" ]
   // embedded fonts should be OpenType or WOFF!